jamesliangg/Voron-V0.1/Mods/ZeroPanel/README.md

 # ZeroPanels
 Original by zruncho3d [original repository](https://github.com/zruncho3d/ZeroPanels).

 The original panels needed modification to fit the original V0.1 frame.
+Included is the SuperSlicer config I used.

 ## Changes
 - Modified side clips to not interfere with idler mounts